 2. Kids are just as hard to raise as I remembered.

 What a relief to realize you’re not the only one who had it rough.
 Now that you can watch your own kids in action, trying to figure out how to coax your stubborn grandson into his room to pick up toys or get him up in time for school in the morning or even eat a decent breakfast, you realize these were the same trials you had.
 And you did it.
 You’re sure they will succeed; the grandkids will, too.

 3. I must have been stressed out during my kids’ entire childhoods.

 What?!
 I now watch my adult children navigate their little ones through the day — all the diaper changes, the tummy times, the bottle feedings and pumpings — all of that before it’s even noon, and I realize I cannot recall much of these moments with my own kids.
 Where are the memories?
 For me, those days are all such a blur.
 But parents nowadays can relive all this wonderful stress.
-With Instagram shots, Facebook posts and cell phone selfies, they’ll never forget a thing — except the time Lola and Papa taught the nine-month old how to fly in bubble wrap.
-But don’t tell Mommy.
-We’re keeping those photos to ourselves.
+With Instagram shots, Facebook posts, and cell phone selfies, they’ll never forget a thing — except the time Lola and Papa taught the nine-month old how to fly in bubble wrap.
+(But don’t tell Mommy; we’re keeping those photos to ourselves.)

 4. I may have been a calmer parent had I waited till I was in my early 30s to have my children.

 That’s what my daughter did, and I’ve noticed her parenting style is much more calm than mine ever was when I was swaddling her in a flannel blankie, trying to breastfeed.
 Was there even such a thing as a lactation nurse back then?
 If so, I never met her.
-But then I was in my teens, and I had homework to do!
-Apparently, you have more patience if you wait till you graduate college and have a career before starting a family.
+But then I was in my teens, and I had homework to do.
+Apparently, you have more patience if you wait until you graduate college and have a career before starting a family.